meetmahesh/mobile-basic-projects/web-exercise/README.md

 ## User Story

 As a user, I can see a list of calls (incoming and outgoing).

 ## Requirements

 * Up to 10 of the most recent calls should be displayed.
-* Call log data can be fetched from the [example server](api).
+* Call log data can be fetched from the [example server](https://github.com/hiyainc/mobile-basic-projects/tree/master/web-exercise/api).
 Follow the instructions in that README to get started.
+* Mocks and assets can be found within the [web exercise directory](https://github.com/hiyainc/mobile-basic-projects/tree/master/web-exercise)
-* The app should responsive, supporting at least two breakpoints.
+* The application should responsive, supporting at least two breakpoints.

 Each call should show the following information: